clbustos/distribution/README.txt

 == REQUIREMENTS:

-To speed methods
+I try to provide a Ruby version for each method.
+But to increase (notably!) the speed, please install

-* Ruby 1.8-1.9: gsl or statistics
+* Ruby 1.8-1.9: gsl or statistics2
 * Java: Apache Math

 == INSTALL: